fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-Activities.rst

 builder
 ********

+**The builder is only used when the activity series is created from a selection of Series**.
 Implementation of the activity builder.
 The default builder is ``::fwActivities::builder::ActivitySeries`` : it creates the ``::fwMedData::ActivitySeries`` and adds the required data in its composite with de defined key.